Dagore-dev/UT02-2/README.md

 ## Exercise 08

-Extend the program above to say the bulletin grade (poor, fair, good, good, or outstanding).
+Extend the program above to say the bulletin grade (insufficient, sufficient, good, remarkable or outstanding).

 ## Exercise 09